-1. Introduction
+1. INTRODUCTION .4

-2. Building predictive models
+2. BUILDING PREDICTIVE MODELS .4

-2.1 Collecting the data to build predictive models 2
+2.1 Collecting the data to build predictive models .4

-2.2 Invertebrate classification
+2.2 Invertebrate classification .5

-2.3 Choosing habitat predictor variables
+2.3 Choosing habitat predictor variables .6

-2.4 Checklist of data requirements for the construction of new models 5
+2.4 Checklist of data requirements for the construction of new models .7

-3. The AUSRIVAS models 7
+3. THE AUSRIVAS MODELS .9

-3.1 How the AUSRIVAS models work 7
+3.1 How the AUSRIVAS models work .9

-3.2 Signal scores
+3.2 Signal scores 10

-3.3 Bioassessment indices
+3.3 Bioassessment indices 12

-3.4 The banding scheme
+3.4 The banding scheme 13

-4. Use of AUSRIVAS for reporting 13
+4. USE OF AUSRIVAS FOR REPORTING 14

-4.1 Introduction 13
+4.1 Introduction 14

-4.2 Choosing between single-season or combined-seasons model
+4.2 Choosing between a single-season or combined-seasons model 14

-4.3 Combining assessments from different habitats
+4.3 Combining assessments from different habitats 14

-4.4 Assessments of multiple sites
+4.4 Assessments of multiple sites 15

-Furth er infor mation 14

-Refer ences 15
+5. FURTHER INFORMATION 15

+6. REFERENCES 16

-1. Introduction
+1. INTRODUCTION

-In response to growing concern in Australia for maintaining ecological values, the National River Health Program (NRHP) was formed.
-A major component of the NRHP was the development of the computer program, Australian River Assessment System (AUSRIVAS), for use in assessing river health.
-AUSRIVAS was developed at the CRC for Freshwater Ecology (CRCFE) in Canberra and is based on the British RIVPACS (River InVertebrate Prediction And Classification System) II program (Wright et al. 1993).
+In response to the growing concern in Australia for maintaining ecological values, the National River Health Program (NRHP) was formed.
+A major component of the NRHP was the development of the Australian River Assessment System (AUSRIVAS) to fulfill the need for a nationally standardised method to assess the ecological condition of Australia's rivers.
+It is based on the River Invertebrate Prediction and Classification System (RIVPACS), which is used nationally in Britain.

+AUSRIVAS is a standardised national system for assessment of river condition that uses benthic macroinvertebrates and includes standardised data analysis using sets of predictive models.
+AUSRIVAS provides a site-specific, biological assessment of river condition.
 AUSRIVAS consists of mathematical models that can be tailor made for use in different aquatic habitats and for different times of the year.
 These models predict the aquatic macroinvertebrate fauna expected to occur at a site in the absence of environmental stress, such as pollution or habitat degradation.

-The AUSRIVAS predictive system and associated sampling methods offer a number of advantages over traditional assessment techniques.
-The sampling methods are standardized, easy to perform and require minimal equipment.
-Rapid turn around of results is possible and the range of outputs from the AUSRIVAS models are tailored for a range of users including community groups, managers and ecologists.
+The AUSRIVAS approach offers several advantages over earlier assessment techniques and is an easy-to-use tool that provides easy-to-interpret biological assessment outputs.
+The sampling methods are standardised, easy to perform and require minimal equipment.
+Rapid turnaround of results is possible and the outputs from the AUSRIVAS models are tailored for a range of users including community groups, managers and ecologists.
+The outputs such as the Observed/Expected (O/E) scores are comparable all over Australia.

-AUSRIVAS models have been developed for each state and territory, for the main habitat types that can be found in Australian river systems.
-These habitats can include the edge/backwater, main channel, riffle, pool and macrophyte stands.
-The models can be constructed for a single season or data from several seasons may be combined to provide more robust predictions.
+Sampling methods are standardised by States and/or Territories and all have collected the reference site data used to create the predictive models.
+Although standardised, a degree of regionalisation is needed to cover the range of stream types and climatic ranges experienced Australia wide.
+AUSRIVAS models have been developed for each State/Territory, for the main habitat types that can be found in Australian river systems.
+These habitats include the edge/backwater, main channel, riffle and pools.
+The models have been constructed from single season data and from several seasons combined to provide more robust predictions.
+When a new test site is sampled, it will be compared to the many reference sites that were used to create the predictive model.
+A description of each State/Territory sampling and processing protocols are available online: https://ausrivas.ewater.org.au/index.php/manuals-a-datasheets

 To date, the AUSRIVAS predictive system has been developed primarily for lotic environments.
 Future research and development of the AUSRIVAS system is aimed at widening its scope for use in estuarine and wetland environments.